-Strategy.
+■ Strategy.
 Shows the relationships within a scorecard in the Strategy Relationships view.
 This is the default view in the Executive Booklet.

-- □ Objectives Summary.
-Summarizes the achievement of overall scorecard goals in the Scorecard Objectives Summary. - Objectives Performance.
-Graphically displays recent performance trends for all objectives in every perspective to highlight areas that need attention. - ❑ Projects.
-Shows relationships between the projects and objectives within a scorecard in the Scorecard Projects view. - Processes.
-Shows relationships between the processes and objectives within a scorecard in the Scorecard Processes view.

-To run the Executive Booklet, click the dashboard icon a on the Today page.
-Click Content, select Analysis, and then click Executive Booklet.

-You can also access the Executive Booklet in PDF or PowerPoint formats, which provide enterprise strategy views plus a view of the strategy map in one PDF or PowerPoint[®].
-For more information, see Executive Briefing Booklet - PDF on page 50 or Executive Briefing Booklet - PowerPoint on page 51.

-Executive Briefing Booklet - PDF

-The Executive Briefing Booklet in PDF format provides summary views of the enterprise strategy and a view of the strategy map formatted in a PDF report.
-This report includes a title page, and a table of contents that displays when the report opens.
-To access the Executive

-Briefing Booklet in PDF format, click the dashboard icon D on the Today page.
-Click Content, select Analysis, and then click Executive Briefing Booklet - PDF.

-The views in the PDF version of the Executive Briefing Booklet are represented by the following links in the table of contents:

-- Strategy Map.
-Shows a full-color graphical image of the Strategy Map. - Strategy.
-Shows the cause-and-effect relationships within the selected scorecard. - □ Objectives Summary.
-Shows a summary overview of all of the objectives in the selected scorecard including descriptions and comments. - Projects.
-Shows a summary overview of all of the projects aligned to the selected scorecard including details and performance data for the aligned objectives. - □ Processes.
-Shows a summary overview of all of the processes aligned to the selected scorecard including details and performance data for the aligned objectives.
+Objectives Summary.
+Summarizes the achievement of overall scorecard goals in the Scorecard Objectives Summary.
+Objectives Performance.
+Graphically displays recent performance trends for all objectives in every perspective to highlight areas that need attention.
+Projects.
+Shows relationships between the projects and objectives within a scorecard in the Scorecard Projects view.
+Processes.
+Shows relationships between the processes and objectives within a scorecard in the Scorecard Processes view. run the Executive Booklet, click the dashboard icon on the Today page.
+Click Content, ect Analysis, and then click Executive Booklet. ent info a can also access the Executive Booklet in PDF or PowerPoint formats, which provide erprise strategy views plus a view of the strategy map in one PDF or PowerPoint ® .
+For more prmation, see Executive Briefing Booklet - PDF on page 50 or Executive Briefing Booklet - verPoint on page 51.
+Executive Br iefir ng Booklet - PDF stra Executive Briefing Booklet in PDF format provides summary views of the enterprise ategy and a view of the strategy map formatted in a PDF report.
+This report includes a title ge, and a table of contents that displays when the report opens.
+To access the Executive efing Booklet in PDF format, click the dashboard icon on the Today page.
+Click Content, ect Analysis, and then click Executive Briefing Booklet - PDF. e views in the PDF version of the Executive Briefing Booklet are represented by the following as in the table of contents: Strategy Map.
+Shows a full-color graphical image of the Strategy Map.
+Strategy.
+Shows the cause-and-effect relationships within the selected scorecard.
+Objectives Summary.
+Shows a summary overview of all of the objectives in the selected scorecard including descriptions and comments.
+Projects.
+Shows a summary overview of all of the projects aligned to the selected scorecard including details and performance data for the aligned objectives.
+Processes.
+Shows a summary overview of all of the processes aligned to the selected scorecard including details and performance data for the aligned objectives